stefaan-coussement/Tab/doc/project.md

 * [A Basic Pipeline][topic-a-basic-pipeline]
   using Tab objects for pipelining.

+* [A Basic Stream][topic-a-basic-stream]
+  using a Tab object to work with sequence of data elements.

 * [A Basic Promise][topic-a-basic-promise]
   using a Tab object as a promise.